Murphy's Law (film): Plot

 Jack Murphy (Bronson), a hardened, antisocial alcoholic LAPD detective, frequently escapes the harsh reality that his ex-wife (Angel Tompkins) has become a stripper and his career is going nowhere by drinking.
 His world is turned upside down, however, when he is framed by ex-convict Joan Freeman (Carrie Snodgress) for putting her in prison earlier in his career.

 Freeman murders the detective's ex-wife and her boyfriend and begins killing off his associates while framing him for the crimes.
 The same police force he works for places him under arrest with Arabella McGee (Kathleen Wilhoite), a foul-mouthed petty thief he locked away.
 Murphy escapes from jail while still handcuffed to McGee and they pursue the real killer.
 While in pursuit of Freeman, who has managed to kill all of those on her hit list save Murphy, Arabella is kidnapped by Freeman and taken to the building where she was first arrested by Murphy.

-Murphy calls for reinforcement and is met with skepticism.
-Murphy heads off to rescue Arabella, in the building he is stalked by Freeman who is armed with a crossbow.
+Murphy calls for reinforcements and is met with skepticism, unaware that the detective he notified, Ed Reineke, is a mole working for mob boss Vincenzo.
+Vincenzo is seeking vengeance against Murphy for the latter killing his brother earlier in the film.
+Murphy heads attempts to rescue Arabella, but is ambushed by Freeman.
 Meanwhile, Arabella is bound and gagged at the bottom of an elevator shaft.
-The cop following Murphy arrives and draws his gun on Murphy and reveals that he is working for a mob boss named Vincenzo, whose brother was killed by Murphy.
-Freeman quickly dispatches the cop with an arrow.
-Vincenzo tires of waiting and he and his two bodyguards enter the building, posing another threat to Murphy.
+Reineke trains his gun on Murphy.
+Freeman quickly dispatches Reineke with an arrow.
+Unaware of what has transpired, Vincenzo and his two bodyguards enter the building to exact their vengeance.
 Murphy easily dispatches the bodyguards before goading Vincenzo into trying to kill him.
 Vincenzo attacks Murphy but Murphy shoots him dead.
 Freeman sends the elevator down in an attempt to kill Arabella.
-Murphy saves her in the nick of time.
-But Freeman fires an arrow into Arabella's back, goading Murphy into a confrontation.
-She attacks Murphy with an axe and he knocks her over the railing of the staircase on the top floor.
-She manages to take hold of the axe which is wedged in the railing.
-She tries to get Murphy to help her.
-He stands and watches as she begins to slip.
-She yells at him to go to hell, he responds ladies first.
-With that she slips and falls to her death.
-Murphy is loaded into the back of an ambulance with a still alive Arabella, and they are taken to the hospital.
+Murphy saves her in the nick of time, but Freeman shoots an arrow into Arabella's back, goading Murphy into a confrontation.
+She attacks Murphy with an axe, wounds him, and he knocks her over the railing of the staircase on the top floor.
+She manages to take hold of the axe wedged in the railing.
+She tries to get Murphy to help her, but he lets her fall to her death.
+Murphy is loaded into the back of an ambulance with a still-living Arabella, and they are taken to the hospital.